Overview

 Causes

 Dissociative amnesia is often considered a trauma3 response seen in those with post-traumatic stress disorder, although the exact cause is not well understood and is the subject of much ongoing research.
-It appears to be a defense mechanism where the brain involuntarily blocks out traumatic memories to protect the individual from intense emotional pain.
+It appears to be a defense mechanism where the brain involuntarily blocks out traumatic memories to safeguard the individual from intense emotional pain.

 Common causes